CyGold/justPmedia/README.md

+#PREREQUSITE

+-An Azure account with an active subscription.
+Create an account for free.
+-A GitHub repository with your static website code.
+-A working static website hosted in Azure Storage.
+Learn how to host a static website in Azure Storage.
+To follow this example, you should also deploy Azure CDN.

+##SERVICE PRINCIPAL ##
+In GitHub, go to your repository.
+Go to Settings in the navigation menu.
+Select Security > Secrets and variables > Actions.
+Select New repository secret.
+Paste the entire JSON output from the Azure CLI command into the secret's value field.
+Give the secret the name AZURE_CREDENTIALS.
+Select Add secret.

+@@@Use the Azure CLI action to upload your code to blob storage and to purge your CDN endpoint.
+For az storage blob upload-batch, replace the placeholder with your storage account name.
+The script will upload to the $web container.
+For az cdn endpoint purge, replace the placeholders with your CDN profile name, CDN endpoint name, and resource group.
+To speed up your CDN purge, you can add the --no-wait option to az cdn endpoint purge.
+To enhance security, you can also add the --account-key option with your storage account key.@@@

 Create and configure an Azure Storage Account with Static Website hosting enabled.
 Create a Service Principal (App Registration) in Microsoft Entra ID (formerly Azure Active Directory).
 Assign appropriate roles to the Service Principal for accessing the storage account.
 Set up a Service Connection in Azure DevOps using the Service Principal.
 Create a Release Pipeline in Azure DevOps to deploy your static website.
-##prerequsiite
-Prerequisites
-Azure Subscription: Access to an Azure subscription with permissions to create resources.
-An Azure account with an active subscription.
-Create an account for free.
-A GitHub repository with your static website code.
-If you do not have a GitHub account, sign up for free.
-A working static website hosted in Azure Storage.
-Learn how to host a static website in Azure Storage.
-To follow this example, you should also deploy Azure CDN.
-HTML Content: Your static website files (e.g., index.html, 404.html) stored in a repository connected to Azure DevOps.

 [text](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-static-site-github-actions?source=recommendations&tabs=openid)
 -Assign an appropriate role to your service principal by Azure portal, Azure CLI, or Azure PowerShell.